Jason2Brownlee/MachineLearningMischief/README.md

 Results presented using these methods are easy to spot with probing questions:

-* "_Why did you use a random number seed of 82364?_"
+* "_Why did you use such a specific random number seed?_"
 * "_Why did you choose this split ratio over other more common ratios?_"
 * "_Why did you remove this example from the test set and not that example?_"
 * "_Why didn't you report a performance distribution over repeated resampling of the data?_"